beepnl/BEEP/readme.md

 > exit
 ```
 **NB: Make sure to pass the user and credentials to the .env file that has been created in step 3.**
+**NB: If your Influx version was < 1.1.x (no TSI support), when using backups to transfer data: first install the old version that you are currently using on a new server, import the backups, then update to the newest Influx version!**

 ## 6. If you would like to easily deploy your fork (or this repo),